President Barack Obama says the United States will work with Iraq to push back a resurgent al-Qaida.

 The White House has said continued assistance to Iraq is necessary, including next year's planned delivery of F-16 fighter jets.
 But some in Congress are questioning the wisdom of such military aid.

-They say the Sunni-dominated Iraqi government has refused to share power with and is ignoring the needs of the Sunni minority.
+They say the Sunni-dominated Iraqi government has refused to share power with and are ignoring the needs of the Sunni minority.

 The United Nations says violence between Sunnis and Shiites has killed more than 7,500 people since April, when government forces stormed a Sunni protest camp near Baghdad.